 Personally, I don’t put much stock in predictions, unless they are to affirm the status quo.
-Did you hear anyone predicting the Bank of Canada overnight rate would fall in early 2015?
-I doubt it.
-But today it did.
 All I have been hearing is how interest rates will increase this year.

 I accept interest rates will be higher in my lifetime, but don’t ask me to tell you when.
 I have no idea, and neither do you.